AlexCppns/ac-fancy-input/README.md

 - `startAnimationInterval()`: Starts the animation, not called by default.
 - `stopAnimationInterval()`: Stops the animation and resets it.

 `acfiData` contains most of the relevant data and methods used in this module.
-Instances of that service can be obtained via the service `acfiDataInstance`.
+Instances of `acfiData`  can be obtained via the service `acfiDataInstance`.

 ## Broadcast hooks